Backpacking 101: Planning your trip

 Eating is pretty important when you're burning around 5,000 calories a day, if not more.
 It's so important, in fact, that we've dedicated an entire section to backcountry cooking, including recipes and meal ideas.
 One thing to think about when shopping for backcountry foods is weight to calorie ratio.
 Look for lightweight foods, like dehydrated refried beans or hummus mix, rice, and noodles, that will fill you up and give you energy without loading you down.
 Avoid cans, bottles or bulky packaging that you'll have to carry out later.
 If you have the budget for it, pre-packaged dried meals can be a good choice, though certainly not a necessary one, as this article points out.

 Breakfast options range from the old standby — instant oatmeal — to more creative ideas, like homemade granola, instant soups, toaster pastries, or even pancakes laden with fresh mountain huckleberries.
 Hot cocoa or Tang can make waking up on a cold morning that much easier.

 Lunch is almost always eaten on the trail and usually consists of dense, calorie-rich foods such as bagels, cheese, nuts, salami, trail mix, dried fruit, powdered hummus, jerky, M&Ms, drink mixes (such as powdered Gatorade) and energy bars.
-Snack throughout the day to keep energy levels higher and to avoid feeling full.
+Snack throughout the day to keep energy levels higher.

 Dinner is probably the most flexible of the meals.
 Once you make camp, you have plenty of time to prepare more involved recipes, if you so choose, or you can keep it simple with pre-packaged mac-and-cheese (just make sure to bring dehydrated milk) or dehydrated refried beans with instant rice.
 If you have a sweet-tooth, you can even opt for backcountry desserts.